Posted by Ellen Reilly on December 01, 2014

 November 7-9 marks the last weekend of this year’s SF Open Studios.
 Weekend 4 includes some far off reaches of San Francisco where you might not expect to find our City’s creative community.
 The open studio weekends connect art-lovers and collectors with artists, and ultimately help artists sustain a living making art.
 Find some original, affordable art works you love, [...]

+Featured in 7x7's article The Best Hidden Murals in San Francisco, this mural is adjacent to our back parking lot.
 In 2004 Herakut came together, finding a magic synthesis between the artistic skills and specialties of Hera’s broad, quick strokes and Akut’s photorealistic detail that has become an internationally recognized style.
-Their recent novel concept is the The Giant Storybook Project, which chronicles the creation of a new children’s book that Herakut is developing in [...]
+Their recent novel concept is the The Giant [...]

 We are hosting two events to get kids in the Spirit this year: Kids Lil’ Pumpkin Painting Saturday, Oct 25th, 1pm-3pm: Come join us at the Kid’s Table for a day of festive pumpkin painting.
 We’re going to get messy as each kiddo can paint a tiny pumpkin with acrylics, googly-eyes and glue.
 So bring your little [...]